koajs/koa/docs/api/index.md

 }
 ```

-You can also use the [stage-3 preset](http://babeljs.io/docs/plugins/preset-stage-3/) instead.
+You can also use the [env preset](http://babeljs.io/docs/plugins/preset-env/) with a target option `"node": "current"` instead.

 # Application